DrArindamGhosh/AirBnbPricePrediction-General/README.md

 Quesitons Answered:

-Markup : 1.
-What insights can you gather?
+1. What insights can you gather?
 How can you visualise the data?
 2. What is surprising to you about the data, do you have a theory why it is that way?
-         3. Use Machine Learning to build a model that can predict the listing price from the other information in the data file, then evaluate your model.
+3. 3.
+Use Machine Learning to build a model that can predict the listing price from the other information in the data file, then evaluate your model.